boldbi/nodejs-sample/README.md

- # BoldBI Embedded Sample in NodeJS
+ # Bold BI Embedded Sample in NodeJS

-This project was generated using NodeJS 12.13 or a later version that is installed on your system before it was compiled.
-This Bold BI Node.js sample contains the Dashboard embedding sample.
-This sample demonstrates the dashboard rendering available in your Bold BI server.
+This project was created using NodeJS 14.16.
+The purpose of this application is to demonstrate how to render the dashboard available on your Bold BI server.

  ## Dashboard view